Rob2208/rGAX_and_beyond/README.md

 ## Reproducing the results

-Repruducing all results from the paper requires substantial computational effort.
+Reproducing all results from the paper requires substantial computational effort.
 The code can be easily run on a server or in parallel and is also structured in that way.
-For only testing the procedure (without running the full study) we provide a runable example below.
+For only testing the procedure (without running the full study) we provide a code example below.

 ## Quick code example